 Spencer Persson joined the Los Angeles office in October 2004.
-He represents clients in the financial services, insurance, technology, manufacturing, gaming, consumer protection, and retail sectors in complex commercial litigation and class action matters.
+He represents clients in the financial services, insurance, technology, manufacturing, consumer protection, and retail sectors in complex commercial litigation, cyber security, and class action matters.

 2004 - J.D., University of Southern California Law School